Kong/docs.konghq.com/app/dev-portal/portals/publishing.md

 * Click on **APIs**, and select the API you want to publish.
 Click **Publish**

 In both cases, you'll see the same dialog.

-* Select the portal you want to publish to
+1. Select the **Dev Portal** you want to publish the API to.
-* The Authentication Strategy will be set to the default in Settings/Security for that portal.
-You can change this Authentication Strategy if desired.
+2. Change the **Authentication Strategy** if desired.
+The **Authentication Strategy** will be set to the default in Settings/Security for that Dev Portal.
 This will determine how Developers will generate credentials to call the API.
-* Visibility determines if Developers need to register to view the API.
+3. Select the appropriate **Visibility**, it will also be set to the default in Settings/Security.
+Visibility determines if Developers need to register to view the API or generate credentials / API keys.

+## Change Published API

+To change the **Visibility** or **Authentication Strategy)) of an API that has been published to one or more Dev Portals,

+1. Browse to a **Published API**.
+2. Select the **Portals** tab to see where the API has been previously published.
+3. On the three dots menu on the appropriate Dev Portal, select **Edit Publication**
+4. Change **Visibility** and **Authentication Strategy** to the appropriate values
+5. Click **Save**

 ### Access control scenarios